sathiyapk/blog-post/Automating-spark-transformations-using-config-file.md

 Automating transformations using specification file works like a charm for sources with one-to-one transformations.
 However, integrating sources that includes complex adhoc transformations rules may be effortful.

-# Automating Spark transformations using generic code for other use cases :
+# Generalizing Spark Transformations using generic code for other use cases :
 A quick background about Transformation and Action in Spark.

 ### Transformations :